atakan-topaloglu/stable-virtual-camera/CLI_GUIDE.md

 # :computer: CLI Demo

-Before diving into the command lines, we introduce `Task` (specified by `--task <task>`) to bucket different usage cases depending on the data constraints in input and output domains (e.g., if the ordering is available).

 ## One-Line Command
 This cli demo allows you to pass in more options and control the model in a fine-grained way, suitable for power users and academic researchers.
 An examplar command line looks as simple as
 ```